 The Axigen mail server is designed to run on different machine configurations and operating systems, on networks with various traffic loads, structures, domain configurations, user rights etc. That is why, depending on all these variables, you can adapt the workload to the server’s processing power to improve its performance or avoid overload by setting the minimum and maximum number of threads that can be opened at a specific moment of time.

-- Personal Address Book - WebMail Contacts give users the possibility to select recipients from their personal contact list when composing new email messages.
+Address Book – WebMail Contacts give users the possibility to select recipients from their personal, public, and shared contact folders when composing new email messages.
 New addresses can be added to the existing address book either manually or automatically, when receiving new emails;

-- Personal Organizer - comprises tools such as calendar, tasks, journal, notes and collaborative support.
+Personal Organizer – comprises tools such as calendar, tasks, or notes.
 Through the Axigen Outlook Connector, the Personal Organizer is synchronized between Outlook and Axigen's WebMail;

-- Automatic filters and replies – can be set trough WebMail interface wizards.
+Automatic filters and replies – can be set trough the WebMail interface wizards.
 Vacation / out-of-office messages can be defined and enabled to be sent automatically as a response to all received emails;

-- Public folders - users may now share email messages by simply copying and/or moving them to a public folder.
+Public folders – users may can share email messages by simply copying and / or moving them to a public folder.
 You can also associate a certain email address with a public folder.
 Thus, emails can be sent directly to the public folder, archiving options being also available;

-- WebMail Print Option - can be found in the main view of the WebMail interface and offers the option of quickly printing email messages;
+Print – can be found in the main view of the WebMail interface and offers the option of quickly printing email messages;